-We are currently conducting our Phase 2b clinical trial in FM, known as the FORTRESS (an abbreviation that stands for Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of Herpes Simplex Virus-1) study.
-We have completed enrollment of 425 female FM patients aged 18 to 65, who have been randomized 1-to-1 either to IMC-1 or placebo, all of whom have been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for FM.
-The primary endpoint for our FORTRESS study will focus on reduction in pain over time.
-Pain reduction is measured daily by the numeric rating scale ("NRS") 24-hour recall scale via an electronic diary the patients use at home.
-In addition to assessing FM patients pain reduction, we are also assessing IMC-1's ability to improve symptoms of fatigue, sleep disturbance, improvements in overall global health status and improved patient function.
-We expect to report top line results in September 2022.
-In parallel to the FORTRESS study, our chronic toxicology studies in two species are progressing as planned.
-These studies are required by regulatory authorities to support chronic administration of IMC-1 in forward clinical development.
-The results of our chronic toxicology program are timed to complete in the third quarter of 2022 as well.
+In July 2022, our final patients completed their 16 weeks of treatment in our landmark Phase 2b clinical trial in FM.
+This study, known as the FORTRESS study (Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of Herpes Simplex Virus-1) is a double-blind, placebo-controlled safety and efficacy study of IMC-1 antiviral combination therapy.
+Our final enrollment was 425 female patients aged 18 to 65, who were randomized 1-to-1 either to IMC-1 or matching placebo, all of whom had been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for FM.
+The primary endpoint for our FORTRESS study is reduction in pain over time.
+Pain was measured using an electronic diary system that patients used at home on a daily basis.
+In addition to assessing FM patients' pain reduction, we also assessed IMC-1's ability to improve symptoms of fatigue and sleep disturbance and measured improvements in overall global health status and patient function.
+Following the completion of all patients' participation in this study, our clinical team and vendors will enter final data into the electronic data system, resolve any outstanding queries, and begin the cleaning process leading to database lock.
+Once the database is locked, the data will be transferred to our statistical vendor along with the unblinding codes to allow the production of the unblinded top line results.
+We expect to report these top line results in September 2022.

+Our chronic toxicology studies in two species have also been completed as planned.
+These studies are required by regulatory authorities to support chronic administration of IMC-1 in future clinical studies, and the results from these studies will be an important element of the package we plan to submit to the FDA to facilitate our Phase 3 program discussions.

 In February 2022, we announced a collaboration with the Bateman Horne Center ("BHC") of Salt Lake City, Utah, to explore the role of combination antiviral therapy in treating the symptoms associated with Long COVID, otherwise known as Post-Acute Sequelae of COVID-19.
-We are providing BHC with an unrestricted grant for an investigator-sponsored study to explore the therapeutic potential of combination antiviral therapy with our second development candidate, IMC-2, a combination of valcyclovir and celcoxib.
+We are providing BHC with an unrestricted grant for an investigator-sponsored study to explore the therapeutic potential of combination antiviral therapy with our second development candidate, IMC-2, a combination of valcyclovir and celecoxib.
 The study will evaluate changes in common Long COVID symptoms such as fatigue, sleep, attention, pain, autonomic function and anxiety.
-We expect the BHC to begin recruiting patients in the second quarter of 2022 for this study, with results expected in the first half of 2023.
+We expect the BHC to begin recruiting patients in the third quarter of 2022 for this study, with results expected in the first half of 2023.